Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Non-live influenza vaccine

-During the influenza season, if influenza vaccine was not received during pregnancy it should be given as early as possible post-partum, preferably before discharge from hospital.
+During the influenza season, if influenza vaccine was not received during pregnancy, it should be given as early as possible post-partum, preferably before discharge from hospital.

 Pertussis vaccine (given as tetanus toxoid, diphtheria toxoid, acellular pertussis vaccine)

-All pregnant women should be given tetanus toxoid, diphtheria toxoid, acellular pertussis (Tdap) vaccine during every pregnancy, irrespective of their Tdap immunization history.
+All pregnant women and pregnant individuals should be given tetanus toxoid, diphtheria toxoid, acellular pertussis (Tdap) vaccine during every pregnancy, irrespective of their Tdap immunization history.
 Immunization with Tdap in pregnancy has been shown to be safe and effective in preventing neonatal and infant pertussis infection.
 High levels of antibody are transferred to the fetus, protecting the newborn from pertussis during the first two months of life when the morbidity and mortality from pertussis infection is highest.
 The vaccine should ideally be provided between 27 and 32 weeks of gestation.
 Immunization between 13 and 26 weeks of gestation may be considered in situations where there may be an increased risk of preterm delivery.
-Although it is preferable that immunization is administered in sufficient time before birth (i.e., 4 weeks) to allow optimal transfer of maternal antibodies, if not given earlier it should be given at any time until delivery, to provide partial protection and prevent maternal pertussis infection and subsequent transmission to the newborn.
+Although it is preferable that immunization is administered in sufficient time before birth (i.e., 4 weeks) to allow optimal transfer of maternal antibodies, if not given earlier it should be given at any time until delivery, to provide partial protection and prevent pertussis infection in pregnancy and subsequent transmission to the newborn.

 Administration of tetanus toxoid in pregnancy has been shown to prevent neonatal tetanus infection and death in countries with high rates of neonatal tetanus.